skywarth/annals-of-disco/information-technology/software/code/database/mysql.md

 - May cause table-locks if the table in question is highly active.
 It means people can't insert or update the table when it's being searched on.
 - Not supported on partitioned tables
 - Full-text search operations do not treat the `%` string as a wildcard.
 So you don't use it simiar to `LIKE '%whaddup%`
+- There is something regarding stopwords but don't know about any of them

+#### Natural Language Mode
+To be explored

+#### Boolean mode
+- This is the one closest to the `where like` statement
+- Example usage: `WHERE MATCH(column) AGAINST('test' IN BOOLEAN MODE);`
+- Reserved operators:
+  - `+` Only leading: following word **must** be present `AGAINST('+wrist' IN BOOLEAN MODE);`
+  - `-` Only leading : following word **must not** be present.
+Opposite of plus sign actually. `AGAINST('+wrist -hand' IN BOOLEAN MODE);`.
+Careful, this one is available only when used with other operators.
+So you can't use it on it's own like `AGAINST('-hand' IN BOOLEAN MODE);` it'll return empty.
+  - `*` Only trailing: works just the same (almost) as `LIKE 'palm%`. `AGAINST('limb*' IN BOOLEAN MODE);`.
+You can use it along with other operators. `AGAINST('+sore +limb*' IN BOOLEAN MODE);` brings all records which contain 'sore' and word starting with 'limb'.
+  - `""` Enclosing: content inside double-quote is treated as **'literally'**.
+Means it will try to find exact matches to the content inside double-quote.
+Usually useful for special characters or order-specific sentences. `AGAINST('"stomach ache"' IN BOOLEAN MODE);`.
+For example `AGAINST('"stomach ache"' IN BOOLEAN MODE);` will bring the record 'the patient has stomach ache and fever'.
+But won't bring 'he had stomach pain and a weird ache'.
+Without double-quotes, both of these would've matched.

 ### Query insights and benchmark